Adavi654/outty-adventure-matching-app/Sprint_2/Burndown_Chart/README.md

-Evidence of Burndown Chart for Sprint 2
+Burndown Chart image from Jira